 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2017.
-For a current list of public holidays in Peru go to: http://www.worldtravelguide.net/peru/public-holidays
+For a current list of public holidays in Peru go to: https://www.worldtravelguide.net/guides/south-america/Peru/public-holidays/

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.